felix-hilden/sphinx-codeautolink/docs/src/reference.rst

   ``type`` is "class" by default, which seems to work for other types as well.
   The table is removed if it would have no entries or a non-HTML builder is used.
-- :code:`.. concat-blocks:: level`: Toggle literal block concatenation.
+- :code:`.. concat-blocks:: [mode]`: Toggle literal block concatenation.
+  Concatenated code blocks are treated as a continuous source, so that imports and statements in previous blocks affect later blocks.
   Concatenation is begun at the directive, not applied retroactively.
   The directive also resets concatenation state.
-  ``level`` must be one of:
+  ``mode``, if specified, must be one of:

-  - "none" - no concatenation
-  - "section" - blocks between titles
-  - "file" - all blocks in the current file
+  - "on" - concatenate all blocks in the current file (default value)
+  - "off" - no concatenation (default behavior until a :code:`concat-blocks` directive is encountered)
-  - "reset" - behavior reset to the value set in configuration
+  - "section" - concatenate blocks until the next title

 - :code:`.. implicit-import:: code`: Include an implicit import in the next code block.
 The next block consumes this directive even if it is not